grantzeng/back-in-blackout/src/notes/journal.md

     - Instruction has to be sent to client that we're done so they can clean up stuff, then we have to clean up the connection

 Maybe this object is best called a `Connection`.
 Or else two sockets make a connection?

+# 2023-03-27

+Spent all morning trying to figure out transmission.

+So far it's clear we need to have two connection objects that interface with each other.

+What I haven't figured out is:  1. how do I register them and 2. how do I get them to transmit 3.
+How do I remove the connection objects when not needed

+I've decided I'm just going to at least try to get all of task 1 done